20+ Glamorous Roaring 20s Party Ideas for a Dazzling Night

 Midnight Unmasking

-If you’re doing the masquerade theme, have a “reveal” at midnight.
-It’s a great way to peak the energy right when the party usually starts to dip.
+If you’re doing the masquerade theme, have a big “reveal” at midnight.
+It’s a fantastic way to peak the energy right when the party might normally slow down.

 Signature Cocktails